yo-ch/Inazuma/README.md

 ## Music

 ```
-Music Commands:   ~play <url> | <search query> : Adds the song to the queue.
+Music Commands:   ~play <url> | <search> : Adds the song to the queue.
                   ~skip                  : Skips the current song.
                   ~pause                 : Pauses the song.
                   ~resume                : Resumes the song.
                   ~queue                 : Displays the song queue.
                   ~np                    : Displays the title of the current song.
                   ~vol <0-100>           : Sets volume.

                   ~join                  : Joins your voice channel.
                   ~leave                 : Leaves voice channel.

    Supports all sites that youtube-dl supports.
    Requires a #music text channel.